 Am I eligible?

-- If your child was born through assisted conception (e.g. in vitro fertilization (IVF), gestational surrogacy)
+- If your child was born either through natural conception or assisted conception (e.g. in vitro fertilization (IVF), gestational surrogacy)

 - AND if your child is between 5-12 years old

 - You, your partner, and your child speak English as a native language

 - Complete a short survey to determine eligibility

 - Spend several hours on the UConn campus in Storrs, CT for neuropsychological testing and brain imaging using safe, non-invasive MRI scans (there is no X-ray/radiation or blood draw involved in our study)